gavinmcdermott/rooms/README.md

 ============
 A simple smart package for creating rooms in your Meteor app - works with Meteor Accounts.

-v0.1.0 - This is ALPHA quality
+v0.1.0 - This is ALPHA quality and needs to be updated to work with releases 0.6.0 and later.

 API Doc
 --------